Akira-Hayasaka/ofxGLEditor/README.md

 #### glslExample

 This is a simple GLSL fragment (pixel) shader editor including GLSL syntax highlighting.
-The shader is reloaded whenever it is saved.
+The shader is reloaded whenever it is saved or evaluated (MD key + e).

 #### liveCodingExample

 This is a simple livecoding example using ofxLua including lua keyword syntax highlighting.
 Also, you will need to select `ofxLua` from the addons list when you generate the project files for this example.

+### Syntaxes

+A growing set of language syntax xml files can be found in the `syntaxes` folder.
+Additions or updates are welcome.

 ### Font